kqr/qweyboard/README.md

 Try it!
 -------

-Currently Qweyboard only supports Linux/X11 systems, as that is what I have and use.
+Currently Qweyboard only supports X11-based systems, as that is what I have and use.
 You should be able to download and run it by typing

     $ git clone https://github.com/kqr/qweyboard
     $ cd qweyboard
     $ make
     $ ./bin/qweyboard

-While the program is running, you can do all your regular typing using the Qweyboard.
+While the program is running, you can type using the Qweyboard in any window and any application.

-All control, alt and super based key combinations retain their normal meaning when you use the Qweyboard, so something like CTRL-S to save a document is the same as it's always been for you.
-Only typing letters, symbols and numbers is different with the Qweyboard.
-If you want to temporarily disable the Qweyboard, press CTRL-SHIFT-X. This toggles the Qweyboard on and off, so it's a good shortcut to remember for passwords and whatnot.

-Quit the program by typing CTRL-C.
+The Qweyboard program does *not* affect any keyboard shortcuts (like ctrl-s, alt-x, super-w and so on).

+If you need to type a password or otherwise temporarily break out of the Qweyboard layout, you can do that by pressing ctrl-shift-x, which will disable the Qweyboard but keep the program running.
+Press ctrl-shift-x again to re-enable it.

 Dependencies
 ------------

-If it doesn't want to run or build (undefined symbol, linker errors or whatnot), install the prerequisite dependencies:
+If Qweyboard doesn't want to run or build (undefined symbol, linker errors or whatnot), install the prerequisite dependencies:

  * GNAT (Ada compiler; Ada is compiled with GCC but the gnatmake frontend helps)